-The locations of CRLF within the Project area and within eight km (five miles) of Project photographs of the Project area, survey dates and times, names of surveyors, a description of methods, a map of the Project area and vicinity indicating habitats present (e.g., aquatic and upland habitat).
+This report was prepared in accordance with the USFWS Guidelines that include the following: photographs of the Project area, survey dates and times, names of surveyors, a description of methods, a map of the Project area and vicinity indicating habitats present (e.g., aquatic and upland habitat).
 The USFWS will determine, following receipt of this report, if focused protocol-level CRLF surveys would be necessary.
 If it is determined that focused surveys are required, the Licensee will complete these surveys in accordance with the USFWS protocol/guidelines.